Hardship License MO

 First-time offenders have two options when it comes to applying for an RDP after a DWI in Missouri.
 You can either apply for a 90-day RDP immediately after your arrest or serve a 30-day license suspension before applying for a 60-day RDP.
 To request the 90-day RDP, you must fill out the appropriate paperwork and submit proof of installation of an ignition interlock device and proof of SR-22 insurance.
 If you choose the second option, you still must submit proof of insurance and installation of the device, however, you must serve your 30-day suspension first.

 It’s important to note that this only applies to first-time DWI offenders.
 Repeat offenders are not eligible for an RDP, however, they could be eligible for another type of hardship license, the limited driving privilege (LDP).
-It’s best to speak with your attorney to find out your options.
+It’s best to speak with your DWI lawyers in KC Mo to find out your options.

 The loss of driving privileges is one of the many consequences of a DWI arrest.
 The experienced criminal defense attorneys at The Missouri DWI & Criminal Law Center defend DWI offenders from these charges so they can avoid some or all of the serious penalties.